DrakirL/DrakirL.github.io/p10/class/warlock.md

 When you score a hit with a Martial Attack using your Pact Boon, add a Pact Die to the damage you deal.

 #### Boon of the Book
-Your Boon is a tome full of otherworldly knowledge that only you seem to comprehend.
+Your Boon is a tome full of otherworldly glyphs and pictures that only you seem to comprehend.
 You can take a minute to summon a new copy of it into your hands, causing the original to disintegrate, wherever it is. <br>
 You become a Mage!
 And a full-scale spellcaster at that! <br>
-Choose a Spell List to be your chosen Sorcery List?
+Choose a Spell List to be your chosen Pact List.
 At each level, you learn 3 Spells from that List.
 No Spell learned this way may be of a Rank higher than your Level.

 ### Level 1: Eldritch Invocations
 At each Level, you learn one Spell of your choice with a Rank equal to your Level. <br>